 “It was with the All Fellows Band, which was my high school band,” says Dutton.
 “In ’95 I broke up G Love and Special Sauce ‘cause we could not get along at any level….and I moved back to Philadelphia.
 I was really wanting to reconnect with my homies from high school.
 We did, and they had a loft down on Cecil B. Moore, by Temple in North Philly, and we used to jam out.
 So this was our first big show with that unit.”

 To hype up the show, DRE’s creative hive came up with a playfully morbid run of promo spots, conceived as a group and excited by nighttime host and production director John Castino.

-Spots made fun of the staff’s pending unemployment and invites listeners to “dance on our freshly-dug graves.”
-In one, it imagines future careers where Hasson is working in fast food, Hamilton is disgruntled at thepost office and Elliot is president of the United States after Clinton’s term is up.
+Spots made fun of the staff’s pending unemployment and invited listeners to “dance on our freshly-dug graves.”
+One imagines future careers where Hasson is working in fast food, Hamilton is disgruntled at the post office and Elliot is president of the United States after Clinton’s term is up.
 (He presses the doomsday button thinking it would summon a butler.)

 “This is the dark humor we had, you know?” says McGuinn.
 “We gave away the right for someone to unplug the station at midnight.
 So we made out of wood, it looked like a giant plug that you would plug into the wall, it said DRE on it.”